Halen84/RDR2-Native-Menu-Base/README.md

 </details>

 # Features
-- Easy to configure
-- Easy to add new pages and more options
+- Easy to configure, organize, and use
 - Keyboard and controller support with rebindable keybinds
 - Faster scrolling keybind (up to 10 options at a time)
 - Ability to draw your own custom text on the screen with fonts that Rockstar uses
+- Debug console for testing purposes

 # Option Types
 - Submenu Options